 He falls into that trap sometimes.

-But in this instance, 99 weeks.
+But in this instance, 99 weeks, what a great announcement.

-Here we have people sitting on their duffs, not looking for work, under the guise of there isn't any.
+Here we have people sitting on their duffs, not looking for work under the guise of there isn't any.

 99 weeks, what could they be doing in 99?